willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_1.md

             };
             ```

-        - Use inner classes if require custom data structures for class
+        - Most features in base class with minor changes in derived class.

             ```cpp
-            // `/scene/resources/tile_set.h`
+            // `/scene/gui/popup.h`
-            class TileSet : public Resource {
+            class Popup : public Window {
-            public:
-                // Belongs to TileSet, but...
-                // - TileSetEditorPlugin creates them *for* TileSet
-                //     - Passes to TileSet to create internal TileData instances.
-                // - TileMap accesses them for rendering calculations. struct ShapeData {
-                    // dimensions, position, etc.
             };

-            private:
-                // Managed internally by TileSet.
-Holds all data for a tile. struct TileData {
-                    // ShapeData array
-                };
+            class PopupPanel : public Popup {
+                // Has a Panel.
+                // Overrides only 3 methods
             };
             ```